hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

     jet.newJob(p).join();
 ----

-The call to ++newJob()++ begins executing immediately in an asynchronous manner, and returns a Job object.
+The call to `newJob()` begins executing immediately in an asynchronous manner, and returns a Job object.
 This construct holds a simple status and a CompletableFuture on the actual computation - so the job's progress can be queried or cancelled after some time period.

-In this simple example, we don't want to do anything asynchronous with the computation and so we call ++join()++ on the job immediately, and just block for completion.
+In this simple example, we don't want to do anything asynchronous with the computation and so we call `join()` on the job immediately, and just block for completion.
 With this done, Jet has produced the filtered data set for the result, put it into the results IMap and this can then be output in a simple loop like this:

 ----